ASSOCIATE ProFessor

 Jenny Duong

-After graduating from the Bachelor of Science (Honours) Psychology program at the University of Calgary, Jenny has continued working with the CARE4Kids Lab as a Research Assistant and Coordinator.
+Jenny completed the Bachelor of Science (Honours) Psychology program at the University of Calgary with the CARE4Kids Lab, and continued their research as a Research Assistant and Coordinator.
 They are passionate about the intersectionality of social identities and their role in population health outcomes, and aspires towards making a difference in adolescent and young adult (AYA) cancer, health equity research, and social policy.
 In their free time, Jenny likes to lift, game, read, and play music.

 Education